HomeOnMars/projektoOmnijo/OmniCentro.md

   "I guess this is what happens
   when you temper with things you don't understand LOL- If you don't know how it works, you don't know why it stops working Muahahahahahaha(beep)" before her new PR officer rushed in to stop further recordings of her "evil laugh".<br>
-  This interview recording pieces was never publicly published until a hexcade later.
+  This interview piece was never publicly aired (until a hexcade later).

 #### Foundation of *OmniCentro*